Natural Gas Line Inspection, Test, Maintenance Services, Osan AB

 82nd Airborne Propane Service Contract

 The Department of Defense, specifically the U.S. Army, is soliciting proposals for a propane service contract to support the 82nd Airborne Division at Fort Bragg, North Carolina.
-The contract requires the provision of 100 propane tanks, eight 16-count propane cages, and quarterly refilling services over a base year and four option years, from January 2026 to January 2031.
-This procurement is crucial for ensuring a consistent supply of propane for military operations, adhering to safety and regulatory standards.
+The contract requires the provision of 100 propane tanks, eight 16-count propane cages, and quarterly refills and services over a base year and four option years, from January 2026 to January 2031.
+This procurement is critical for ensuring a reliable supply of propane for military operations, adhering to strict safety and operational standards.
 Interested small businesses must submit their proposals electronically by December 17, 2025, at 10:00 AM EST, and direct any inquiries to the designated contacts, CPT Michael Davis and SFC Eric Garcia, via their provided email addresses.

 Offutt Tank Inspection